-Career resources include career development literature, an informative website, and specific job and internship listings posted on Roo Connect, Job and Internship posting system.
+Career resources include career development literature, an informative website, and specific job and internship listings posted on Handshake, a career portal that personalizes student’s career recommendations and connects students — no matter where they live — to local, national, and international companies, as well as Austin College Alumni.
 Career Services also provides access to FOCUS2 On-Line Career Management System.
 This program is available online and assists in assessing interests, personality, values, and skills identifying possible occupations related to a student’s profile.
 Career Services coordinates visits by employment recruiters and graduate/professional schools, giving undergraduates, employers, and schools a forum for interaction and discussion.
-Alumni also provide a great resource for Career Services through RooVisors, Austin College’s Career Advisor Network.
-Students can contact alumni in different career fields to receive mentoring through Career Consultations, scheduled Resume Critiques, and Mock Interview assistance.
 In addition, Career Services conducts studies in employment patterns of graduates to assist current students in predicting what opportunities may be available for them.

 Experiential learning opportunities are an integral way for students to gain insight into the world of work, explore vocation, and participate in servant leadership.
 Through Career Services, students may receive assistance in developing these off-campus experiences through the Career Study Off-Campus program, an academic internship program, and the GO Global Outreach Fellowship, an opportunity to serve abroad in the summer.
 Additionally, the service provides guidance on finding additional internship opportunities.
 More information about these unique experiential programs may be found under Off-Campus Opportunities of this Bulletin.